Application deadline for graduate program admission extended to March 1, 2016. Significant scholarships available for 2016 class.

 A graduate from the LHSON NM/DNP PROGRAM will be able to:

-The nurse-midwifery/DNP program is an 8 semester, 75 credit course of study from the bachelor to the DNP degree.
+The nurse-midwifery/DNP program consists of 75 credit hours of study from the bachelor to the DNP degree.
+The typical matriculation is 9 semesters of full-time study.
+Part-time matriculation is an option.
 Upon successful completion of the course of study, graduates will be eligible to take the national certification examination offered by the American Midwifery Certification Board (AMCB).

-Various degree options are available for individuals who already have a master’s degree and are nurse practitioners who desire nurse-midwifery education.
-Full-time and part-time degree plans are available.
-Graduate student tuition is based on credits hours, not a flat rate and consistent with that of Baylor University.
+Graduate student tuition is based on credit hours, not a flat rate and is consistent with that of Baylor University.
 Fees are added after the per credit tuition rate.
-Sites for clinical experience generally are arranged by LHSON and aside from travel, are no cost to the student.
-Required texts are likely to range from $500-600 for the program, and technology such as laptops, smart phones, etc. may be of value, but are up to the individual and personal preference.
+Required texts are likely to range from $500-600 for the program

 For More Information Contact: